Empower Your Brand's Future with Engaging Prose!

-Your brand’s name is more important than any other part of branding.
+Your brand name is more important than any other part of branding.
 It's even more important than your actual products and services.
 A brand name is how the public recognizes you or your business.
 It’s what sets you apart from anyone else.

 What’s in a Brand Name?

 By having a catchy name, people will immediately recognize your brand.
-A good name allows customers or clients to be able to connect with your business on an emotional level.
+Picking a good brand name allows customers or clients to be able to connect with your business on an emotional level.
 How you choose your name is actually fairly open.
 Some might say that your brand name should have something directly to do with your product or service.
 But you can also choose a name based on how it makes people feel or how memorable it is.

-Whatever name you choose, you want it to be unique.
+Whatever name you pick, you want it to be unique.
 You don’t want a name that’s too similar to another well-known brand.
 That may confuse people.
 Confusing people is definitely not a good way to do business.

 How Does a Good Brand Name Build Loyalty?

 Brand recognition also creates more loyal customers, as they come to think of your brand as they would a friend.
 More loyal customers mean higher revenues, and more importantly, more repeat business.
 For any business, repeat customers means your brand is doing well.
-It’s been found that it takes five times as much money to gain a new customer than retaining an existing customer.
+It’s been found that it takes five times as much money (or more in some industries) to gain a new customer than retaining an existing customer.
 That’s why brand loyalty is so important; you don’t have to work as hard to keep the cash flowing.

 Personal branding has become more important than ever.
 It matters in job hunting, freelancing, and building any sort of business – even a side-hustle!
-On the flip side, company brands are becoming more and more like people all the time.
+On the flip side, business brands are becoming more and more like people all the time.
 The social media accounts of brands you love – and brands you love to hate – have become their own personalities.

-This is where interviews can come in handy in bringing personality to a brand.
-Honestly, I don't think a lot of brands – and people – realize the true value of doing an interview.
-Not only is it essentially free exposure, but you put a face to your brand, a real person who is completely invested in what your brand stands for.
+The power of interviews has long been known for building personal brands.
+Yet, many business brands – and even some people with successful personal brands – don't realize realize the true brand building value of doing an interview.
+Not only is it essentially free exposure, but you put a face to your brand, which is invaluable in our socially super-charged world.

 If you're trying to build your personal brand, building your reputation, and marketing your skills, doing an interview with a venue that has a decent audience can be invaluable.
 There are many kinds of interviews.
 They can be done on audio podcasts, in YouTube Videos or Facebook Live chats, or in text form on blogs.
-Whichever type or types work best for you is fine.
+Whichever type works best for you is fine.
 They all are effective in their respective ways.

-So the best thing about doing an interview?
+So, the best thing about doing an interview?
 You don't really have to do the research.
 That's all on the interviewer to do.
 You just have to answer some questions.
 Being prepared is good, knowing the interviewer and all that.
 But your main job is to just be you and answer questions as honestly as you can – within reason, of course.
 The smarter your answers, the better you and your brand will look, of course.